visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

   # Options:
   # IGNORE_IBLANKING

   # 2D vs 3D.
 3D will be assumed unless stated otherwise.
   #
   # Options:
   2D
   # 3D

   # Precision.
-Single precision is assumed unless stated otherwise
+Single precision is assumed unless stated otherwise.
   #
   # Options:
   SINGLE_PRECISION
   # DOUBLE_PRECISION

   # Compression.
 This only applies to ASCII files.
 Some codes compress
   # repeated values as 4*1.5 as opposed to 1.5 1.5 1.5 1.5.
 It is assumed
   # the data is not compressed unless stated otherwise.
   #
   # Options: